Indianapolis International Airport

 The airport occupies 7700 acre in Wayne and Decatur townships in Marion County.
-IND is home to the second largest FedEx Express hub in the world; only the FedEx SuperHub in Memphis, Tennessee surpasses its cargo traffic.
-Additionally, because of FedEx's activity, IND ranked as the sixth busiest U.S. airport in terms of air cargo throughput in 2020.
+IND is home to the second largest FedEx Express hub in the world; only the FedEx SuperHub in Memphis, Tennessee, surpasses its cargo traffic.
+Largely because of FedEx's activity, IND consistently ranks among the top 10 busiest U.S. airports in terms of air cargo throughput.
+Republic Airways is also headquartered at the airport, and Allegiant Air maintains Indianapolis as an operating base.